yangashley/task-list-api/ada-project-docs/wave_03.md

 Then I get a `404 Not Found`.

-You may chose the response body.
+You may choose the response body.

 Make sure to complete the tests for non-existing tasks to check that the correct response body is returned.